 Setting up EndNote to use Open URL

-1. On the main screen, use the dropdown Edit menu; select Preferences.
+1. From the Edit menu select Preferences.

-2. From the menu, select Find full text.
+2. Choose Find full text.

 3. If you use the PubMed database then check this box as well.